kodo-pp/parx/README.md

 file).

 ### Contributing
-By contributing to this project, you agree to license your contributions under the MIT license (see the `LICENSE` file).
+By contributing to this repository, you agree to license your contributions under the MIT license (see the `LICENSE` file).

+If you don't want to use the MIT license for your contributions, you can fork this repository on GitHub, or create an independent fork of this project in other way